bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 A module can not process data streams without uploading an engine (that is a .jar file) that launches the module and contains required configuration settings.
 More information about these settings can be found in the `Configuration Settings`_ and the `Custom Files`_ sections of this document.

-An executor of the module utilises an instance, i.e. a full range of settings for an exect handler/executor.
+An executor of the module utilises an instance/instances, i.e. a full range of settings for an exect handler/executor.

 Providers
 ---------